 Myrtle Beach attracts millions of tourists to South Carolina each year.
 Whether on vacation or going about their daily lives, people in cars and trucks, on motorcycles, and on foot all converge on the Grand Strand.

-You cannot control careless drivers who disregard Myrtle Beach speed limits and traffic laws, nor those who are distracted by the beach town’s sights and sounds.
-When a driver’s carelessness or negligence causes a crash that leads to serious injuries, you do have control over how you respond.
+You cannot control careless drivers who disregard Myrtle Beach speed limits and traffic laws, nor those who are distracted by the beach town’s sights and sounds when they should be focusing on the road.
+However, when a driver’s carelessness or negligence causes you serious injuries, you can control how to respond.

-To hold the negligent driver fully accountable after a car accident, you need an experienced Myrtle Beach car accident lawyer whose guidance you can trust.
-You also need someone who cares about you.
-Our Myrtle Beach car crash injury attorneys at Joye Law Firm are ready to help you.
-Our car accident attorneys have nearly 250 years of combined legal experience and promise to treat you with the compassion and respect you deserve.
+To hold the negligent driver fully accountable after a car crash, you need an experienced Myrtle Beach car accident lawyer whose guidance you can trust and who cares about you, not just their paycheck.
+Our Myrtle Beach car accident attorneys at Joye Law Firm are ready to help.
+Our injury attorneys have more than 300 years of combined legal experience, and we treat all our clients with the compassion and respect they deserve.

-Our goal is to help you recover full compensation for the injuries and losses wrongly inflicted upon you and to help you put the accident behind you.
+Our goal is to help you recover full compensation for the injuries and losses wrongly inflicted upon you and to help you put your accident behind you.

 During a free, no-obligation consultation, we will listen carefully to your concerns and explain your legal options and how we can help.
-Contact us now at 888-324-3100 in Myrtle Beach or online if you are facing medical expenses due to car accident injuries someone else has caused.
+Contact us now at (888) 324-3100 or online if you are facing medical expenses due to car accident injuries someone else has caused.

 Car Accident Statistics for Myrtle Beach

-Horry County traffic deaths in 2020 accounted for 5.75% of the state’s total 1,025 traffic fatalities.
-In 2019, Horry County had the highest number of traffic deaths in the state, with 61 – 8% of the state’s total.
+Horry County traffic deaths in 2023 accounted for 6.4% of the state’s total 997 traffic fatalities.
+As recently as 2019, Horry County had the highest number of traffic deaths in the state, with 61 – 8% of the state’s total.

 - Drunk driving accidents